 In 1994, under the pseudonyms of Jane Doe and Jane Roe, two women filed a civil lawsuit against a Catholic priest named Father Joseph Maskell.
-He'd been the chaplain of Baltimore's Archbishop Keough, an all-girls high school the women had attended in the late '60s.
-They alleged that their years there had been riddled with repeated sexual abuse at his hands, and that a beloved nun, Sister Cathy Cesnik, had been murdered to cover up his alleged crimes (Maskell denied the sexual assault accusations until his death in 2001.
-He was never charged in connection with Cesnik's case).
-His sexual abuse accusers identified themselves a decade after their lawsuit was dismissed (the statute of limitations had expired), and now, they've chronicled the saga once again for The Keepers, a gripping but gut-churning new docuseries from Netflix.
-One of these women, Teresa Lancaster, tells Bustle that The Keepers is a blaring plea for justice.
+He'd been the chaplain of Baltimore's Archbishop Keough, an all-girls high school the women attended in the late '60s.
+They alleged that their years there were riddled with repeated sexual abuse at his hands, and that a beloved nun, Sister Cathy Cesnik, was murdered to cover up his crimes.
+(Maskell denied the sexual assault accusations until his death in 2001 and was never charged in connection with Cesnik's case).
+His sexual abuse accusers identified themselves a decade after their lawsuit was dismissed.
+Now, they're telling the story in The Keepers, a gripping and poignant new docuseries that one of these women, Teresa Lancaster, tells Bustle is a plea for justice.

 "When I came forward back in the ‘90s, I wanted to let people know that this did happen, and that there were a lot of victims," Lancaster says.
 "I wanted people to realize how the church providing safety for the abusers kept the abuse ring going for years.
 It’s always been an objective to stop the abuse.
 First and foremost, tell your story, and then second, don’t let this happen again."

 A spokesperson for The Archdiocese of Baltimore, the division of the Catholic Church which employed Maskell and oversaw Keough high school, released the following statement to Bustle acknowledging the multiple sexual abuse allegations against Maskell: